 in the Placemark's description balloon.
 However, you cannot change the address or add it to a placemark

-if it doesn't already exist unless you edit raw KML.
+if it doesn't already exist unless you edit the raw KML.

 - The xal:AddressDetails element is a structured address formatted in the eXtensible Address Language (xAL).

-With the exception of Google Earth Pro that populates both the AddressDetails and address elements as result
+Google Earth Pro populates address and optionally the AddressDetails elements as a result

-of a search, you still must edit the raw KML to add/edit this element.
+of a search, but you must edit the raw KML to add/edit this element.